SUSAN AMES, PhD, MSc, BSc

 This experience and strong science background have given her a big picture perspective on the direction the current council is taking and the impacts on the social and environmental sustainability of the city.

-We can have a dynamic, vibrant city that works for everyone.
-Susan’s vision for Kelowna is one that moves forward with changes that work for residents, the business community, and our ever so valuable tourists – changes that are based on good planning that will also be viewed with climate change, environmental, and social lenses.
+We should have a dynamic, vibrant city that works for everyone.
+In my opinion, it doesn’t.
+We need better planning that will also be viewed with climate change, environmental, and social lenses.